oracle/odpi/doc/src/private_structs/dpiObject.rst

 :func:`dpiObject_copy()`.
 They are also created implicitly by creating a variable of the type DPI_ORACLE_TYPE_OBJECT.
 Objects are destroyed when the last reference is released by calling the function :func:`dpiObject_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiObjectType \*dpiObject.type

-    Specifies a pointer to the :ref:`dpiObjectType` structure which was used to create the object.
+    Specifies a pointer to the :ref:`dpiObjectType<dpiObjectType>` structure which was used to create the object.

 .. member:: dvoid \*dpiObject.instance